bombasticSlacks/3-skill/Spirit.md

 ---
 # Spirit

 Measures your spirit, your sense of self and the world around you.
+It is also used to force your will on others, conjure magic, and interrogate others.

 It can be honed to better perform the [Skills](Skills):
 ## Attunement